thatlawyerfellow/Lex-Ex/README.md

 **Installation and Deployment**

 Lex-Ex can be booted as a Live ISO or installed to disk using the standard Debian installer.
+The ISO may be found at our SourceForge page: https://sourceforge.net/projects/lex-ex/files/alpha_amd64/
-All system defaults, themes, and branding are embedded for persistence across all user profiles (root, live, user, and /etc/skel).

-Developers and administrators can re-create or customize the distro using the build sequence outlined below:
+All system defaults, themes, and branding are embedded for persistence across all user profiles Developers and administrators can re-create or customize the distro using the build sequence outlined below:
 Enable Flathub and Snap support
 Purge bloatware